 Lodge an objection

-As an objection is a more formal process, there are certain rules you must follow.
-Your objection must be in writing.
+As an objection is a more formal process, there are rules you must follow:

-You should include relevant documentation supporting your grounds of objection.
-Depending on your circumstances and the nature of your objection, relevant supporting documentation may include utility notices or an insurance policy for content insurance which establish your residency at a particular property.
+- You must include relevant documentation supporting your grounds of objection.
+Depending on your circumstances and the objection, these could include utility notices or an insurance policy for content insurance which establish your residency at a particular property.

 When should I lodge?